smirarab/pasta/README.md

 **Acknowledgment**:

 * The current PASTA code is heavily based on the [SATe code](http://phylo.bio.ku.edu/software/sate/sate.html) developed by Mark Holder's group at KU.
 Refer to sate-doc directory for documentation of the SATe code, including the list of authors, license, etc.
-* [Niema Moshiri](https://github.com/niemasd) has contributed to the import to dendropy 4 and python 3
+* [Niema Moshiri](https://github.com/niemasd) has contributed to the import to dendropy 4 and python 3 and to the Docker image.

 **Documentation**: In addition to this README file, you can consult our [Tutorial](pasta-doc/pasta-tutorial.md).

 INSTALLATION
 ===

-**Dependencies**:

-1. You need to have python 2.7 or later (including python 3).
-2. You need to have java installed (required for Opal, which is by the default used in PASTA for merging small alignments).

-You have three options for installing PASTA.
+You have four options for installing PASTA.

- - **Windows:** If you have a Windows machine, currently using the Virtual Machine (VM) image we provide is your only option.
+ - **Windows:** If you have a Windows machine, currently using the Docker image or the Virtual Machine (VM) image we provide is your only option.
+Among those two options, Docker is the preferred method.
- - **Linux:** If you have Linux (or other \*nix systems), you can still use VM, but downloading the code from github and installing it is what we strongly recommend.
+ - **Linux:** If you have Linux (or other \*nix systems), you can still use Docker or VM, but downloading the code from github and installing it is what we recommend.
- - **MAC:** We have three options for MAC: VM, installing from the code, and downloading .dmg file.
+ - **MAC:** We have four options for MAC: VM, Docker, installing from the code, and downloading the .dmg file.
 If you mostly use the GUI, then the MAC .dmg file is a good option (although sometimes it can be behind the latest code).
+Otherwise, we reocmmend either Docker or the code.

 ### 1. From pre-build MAC image file